mubanjs/muban-skeleton/docs/guide/scripts.md

 The dev server runs on `http://localhost:9000`.

+### `npm run dev -- --mock-api`

+Runs the development server with an mock API middleware compiling the mocks from the `/mocks` directory.

 ### `npm run build -- --watch`

 Runs the same build process as the normal `npm run build`, but now in watch mode, enjoying fast recompilations when